White Africans of European ancestry: Zambia

-Vice President Guy Scott served as acting president of Zambia after the death of Michael Sata, the first (and so far only) white head of state of an African country since FW de Klerk in 1994, and the first outside South Africa since Henry Everard in 1979.
+Vice President Guy Scott served as acting president of Zambia after the death of Michael Sata, the first (and so far only) white head of state of an African country since FW de Klerk in 1994, and the first outside South Africa since Ian Smith in 1979.

 Livingstone

 A good example of segregation in Zambia before independence was in the city of Livingstone, on the border with Zimbabwe.
 This featured a white town, with black townships, which were also found in South Africa and Namibia.
 In Zambia, however, Livingstone was one of the few places in the country that used this system and was close to the Rhodesian border.
 British influence was reflected in town and city names.
 Livingstone (which is currently the only town left with a British name) was nearly changed to Maramba, but the decision was later dismissed.
 When Zambia became independent in 1964, the majority of white colonists left for Rhodesia, just by crossing the border.
 An almost identical town of Victoria Falls lies on the other side.